 With that in mind, Consumer Reports recently took a look at the best air conditioners for your money.

 5,000 to 6,500 BTU/hr.
-(Cools rooms that are 100-300 sq. ft.)
+(Cools rooms of 100-300 sq. ft.)

-This model gets excellent marks on both comfort and brownout.
-The latter is a measure of the unit’s ability to run and restart during periods of extreme heat and low voltage.
+The latter metric is a measure of the unit’s ability to run and restart during periods of extreme heat and low voltage.

 This model gets an excellent mark on brownout, but only average marks on noise level when running on high and overall ease of use.

 7,000 to 8,500 BTU/hr.
-(Cools rooms that are 250-400 sq. ft.)
+(Cools rooms of 250-400 sq. ft.)

 Like the other Kenmore on this list, this model gets an excellent mark on brownout.
 But this particular model is likely to be noisier than most; it gets average marks when running on both high and low.

 9,800 to 12,500 BTU/hr.
-(Cools rooms that are 350-650 sq. ft.)
+(Cools rooms of 350-650 sq. ft.)